gfodor/p2pcf/README.md

 `stunIceServers` and `turnIceServers` are optional, but if provided, should be in the format of the [`iceServers` option](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#parameters) passed to `RTCPeerConnection`.

+When a new peer joins, it can take up to `slowPollingRateMs` before negotiation will begin.
+If you want peers to connect more quickly, you can adjust `slowPollingRateMs` but it will result in increased worker requests and R2 reads.

 Note that peers who are both on symmetric NATs (or one symmetric NAT + one port restricted NAT) will use TURN.
 If you do not specify a TURN server then the TURN server provided by [Open Relay](https://www.metered.ca/tools/openrelay/) will be used.
 It's estimated 8% of visitors require TURN.

 # Estimated Cloudflare Usage